dancsecs/szargs/example/average/README.md

 // Count returns the number of times the flag appears. func (args *Args) Count(flag, desc string) int

-// ValueFloat64 scans the args looking for the specified flag.
-If it finds
+// ValueFloat64 scans for a specific flagged argument and parses its value as
-// it then the next arg as the value absorbing both the flag the value
+// a 64 bit floating point number.
+The flag and its value are removed from the
+// argument list.
+//
-// from the argument list.
-If there is no next arg or the flag appears more
+// If the flag appears more than once, lacks a following value, or if the
-// than once an error is returned.
-If an error occurs then the original
+// value has invalid syntax or is out of range for a float64, an error is
+// registered.
-// arg array is returned.
+//
+// Returns the parsed value and a boolean indicating whether the flag was
+// found.
 func (args *Args) ValueFloat64(flag, desc string) (float64, bool)

 // HasNext returns true if any arguments remain unabsorbed. func (args *Args) HasNext() bool

-// NextOption extracts the next positional argument returning an error if none
+// NextOption removes and returns the next argument from the argument list.
+// The value must match one of the entries in validOptions.
+//
+// If no arguments remain, or if the value is not found in validOptions,
+// an error is registered.
+//
-// are present, otherwise it parses and returns the named data type. func (args *Args) NextOption(name string, validOptions []string, desc string) string
+// Returns the next argument value. func (args *Args) NextOption(name string, validOptions []string, desc string) string

-// Done returns an error if there are any remaining arguments. func (args *Args) Done()
+// Done registers an error if there are any remaining arguments. func (args *Args) Done()
 ```
 <!--- gotomd::End::dcln::./../../Args.Count Args.ValueFloat64 Args.HasNext Args.NextOption Args.Done -->